Asphocarp/ts5/README.md

 - Uses a custom epoch (1735689600 seconds since Unix epoch)
 - Fits in 30 bits until Feb 7, 2059, keeping the output at exactly 5 characters
 - Uses URL-safe Base64 alphabet: `A-Za-z0-9-_`

-⚠️ **Important Limitation**: This timestamp format will only work correctly until February 7, 2059.
-After this date, the 30-bit counter will overflow and timestamps will no longer be unique.

 ## Building and Running